 Behave as a good guest should, as you would expect of those visiting your home.
-Respect their culture and traditions even if they don't mesh with yours.
+Respect the culture and traditions of the country you are privileged to see, even if they don't mesh with yours.
 Be sensitive to their political situation, and listen more than talk.
 Avoid judgments.
-You don't have to choose their way of life, but you do have to be polite and accepting.
+You don't have to choose their way of life, but you do have to be polite and show respect.
 The choices available to them are different than yours.
-You are not there to change them but to observe their way of life.
+You are not there to change them but to observe and learn about their way of life.

 Take the time to learn about the people, their behaviors, and customs.
-Such as, some countries are very conscious of space.
+For example, some countries are very conscious of space.
 If that is the case, then follow suit.
-Check out our Country Travel Guides to see what important cultures and traditions you must be mindful of.
+Check out our Country Travel Guides to see what essential cultures and traditions you must be mindful of.